 Start a happy holiday season by flirting now.
 Here are a handful of romantic role models to emulate:

 Coffee, tea, or me?
-After a month, three times a week, of handing a double espresso, to her “Favorite Cute Customer with no wedding ring and a ready smile”- Janice wrote her phone number on the sleeve of his coffee cup.
+After a month, three times a week, of handing a double espresso, to her “Favorite Cute Customer with no wedding ring and a ready smile”- Barista Kelly wrote her phone number on the sleeve of “his” coffee cup.
 Romance is brewing.

-Jack Z in Santa Rosa is famous for flirting and for the “I thought you two were sisters,” comment to the mothers of the women he dates.
+Pat M. in Concord is famous for flirting and for the “I thought you two were sisters,” comment to the mothers of the women he dates.
 Believe it or not, mothers-of -an-age- love this.

-Stanley, the dapper crossing guard on Geary Boulevard, tells every woman he sees she looks “Lovely this morning, ma’am.”
-Women actually cross the street just to talk to Edward.
+George, the dapper crossing guard on Geary Boulevard, tells every woman he sees she looks “Lovely this morning, ma’am.”
+Women actually cross the street just to talk to George.
 Think about it.
 That’s so cool.

 Henry, the flirting waiter at Rigolo in Laurel Village, greets and kids around with every female customer who comes to the small cafe.
 He is always ready with a compliment and a smile.
 Needless to say, he’s a very popular guy.